 Stay hydrated: Not only does your body need to replace lost water from sweating, but water also helps keep your joints lubricated, making movement easier, says Steven Shoshany, DC, CCEP, chiropractor and spinal decompression specialist in New York City.

 Allow time to warm up: Warming up increases core body temperature and makes muscles more pliable, which will help you avoid injury.
 A good warm-up should last about five to 10 minutes.
-(See “Gradual Is Good” in the March 2007 archives.)
+(See “Gradual Is Good”.)

 Commit to exercise for the long haul: Once their pain dissipates, people often stop exercising, says Kathleen Sluka, PT, PhD, professor of physical therapy and rehab sciences at the University of Iowa in Iowa City.
 This is a major mistake, as pain can return if you become inactive.
 Instead, view exercise as a lifetime commitment and choose activities you enjoy.